stratum/fabric-tna/README.md

 This command will build the `fabric-tna.p4` profiles specified in the `PROFILES` argument.

-To build all profiles, leave `PROFILES` unchanged.
+To build all profiles, leave `PROFILES` unset.

 To build a subset of the available profiles separate them with spaces:
 `PROFILES="fabric fabric-int"`